thewoodfish/ai-proof-vault/README.md

 Set `VITE_API_URL=http://localhost:4000/api`

+## Deployment
+The Internet's value is deployed on https://ai-proof-vault.vercel.app/.

 ## Summary
 The Internet's Proof Vault is a cryptographically-verified truth layer for the visual internet.
 Built in 48 hours.
 Powered by AI (OpenAI) + Filecoin.